mel-project/bridge-sol/README.md

 ### verifyStakes(bytes stakes) returns (bool)

-This function can be used to verify a stakes byte array using blake3 and store it in contract storage for later verification of Themelio headers.
-It is recommended that this function be used when the stakes array is very large (>4kb) due gas constraints.
+This function is used for hashing a stakes byte array using blake3 and storing it in contract storage for subsequent verification of Themelio headers.

-* `stakes`: a `bytes` array consisting of serialized and concatenated Themelio `StakeDocs`, which each represent a certain amount of `sym` coins staked on the the themelio network for a specified amount of time by a specific public key.
+* `stakes`: a `bytes` array consisting of serialized and concatenated Themelio `StakeDoc`s, which each represent a certain amount of `sym` coins staked on the the themelio network for a specified amount of time by a specific public key.
+The `StakeDoc`s array is prepended with the amount of total syms staked for the current and next epochs for more efficient verification of headers in the bridge contracts.

-Returns `true` if `stakes` was successfully hashed and stored, reverts otherwise.
+Returns `true` if `stakes` were successfully hashed and stored, reverts otherwise.

 ----

-### verifyHeader(header, signers, signatures) returns (bool)
+### verifyHeader(bytes header, bytes32[] signers, bytes32[] signatures) returns (bool)

-Stores header information for a particular block height once the header has been verified through ed25519 signature verification of at least 2/3 sym holders from the previous epoch.
+Stores header information for a particular block height once the header has been verified through ed25519 signature verification of stakes worth at least 2/3 of total sym staked for that epoch.

+The process of header verification can be completed in multiple transactions in the case of particularly computationally intensive verifications which exceed the block gas limit.
+In this case, progress is saved in an intermediary state until the header has enough votes for verification.

 * `header`: the bincode serialized Themelio block header in `bytes`
-* `signers`: list of public keys of stakers that have signed `header`, in `bytes32[]`
+* `signers`: array of 32-byte ed25519 public keys of stakers that have signed `header`, in `bytes32[]`
-* `signatures`: list of signatures made by stakers, of `header`, in the same order as and twice the size of `signers`, in a `bytes32[]`
+* `signatures`: array of 64-byte ed25519 staker signatures of `header` in the same order as `signers`, split into 32-byte `R` and 32-byte `s` (this means `signatures.length == signers.length * 2`)

 Returns `true` if the header was successfully verified and stored, reverts otherwise.

 ----

-### verifyTx(transaction, txIndex, blockHeight, proof) returns (bool)
+### verifyTx(bytes transaction, uint256 txIndex, uint256 blockHeight, bytes32[] proof) returns (bool)

-Verifies the presence of a transaction on the Bitcoin blockchain, primarily that the transaction is on Bitcoin's main chain and has at least 6 confirmations.
+Verifies that `transaction` was included in the header at `blockHeight` by running a proof of inclusion using `proof` and comparing the result with the transactions hash of the header.
+Once the transaction has been proven to have been included in the block, the value and denomination of the first output of the transaction will be minted and sent to the Ethereum address included in the addition data field of the output.

 * `transaction`: the bincode serialized Themelio transaction, in `bytes`
 * `txIndex`: the transaction's index within the block, as `uint256`